 There’s no doubt that the Australian media landscape is changing and it is changing fast.

-And for marketers, advertisers, PR professionals and everyone who deals with newspapers and the print media in general, the shifting media environment has massive implications.
+And for marketers, advertisers and PR professionals, the shifting media environment has massive implications.

 For marketers and advertisers, the biggest challenge is the fact that readers are abandoning the print media in droves.

-Instead of leafing through pages of ink-smelling newsprint, people are now reading newspapers online – either on their mobile phones, tablets or laptops.
+Instead of leafing through pages of ink-smelling newsprint, people are now reading newspapers online.

 According to Roy Morgan Research, which tracks the reading habits of Australians, while newspaper circulation figures have been steadily falling over the past few years, it’s not due to fewer people reading newspapers.